What You'll Learn

 It's used in some 140 million websites.
 Companies like Groupon, Visa, and Zendesk swear by it.

-How does Nginx accelerate speed of loading for applications and websites?
+- How does Nginx accelerate the speed of loading for applications and websites?

 You'll get an overview of Nginx and learn how it compares to Apache.
 You'll learn what to look for in a host.
-Plus I'll share my personal recomendations for Nginx hosts.
+Plus I'll share my personal recommendations for Nginx hosts.

 What Is Nginx?